grafana/grafana/docs/sources/datasources/aws-cloudwatch/aws-authentication/index.md

 To use this `Grafana Assume Role`:

-1. Put in a request to Customer Support to enable `awsDatasourcesTempCredentials`
+1. Put in a request to Customer Support to enable`awsDatasourcesTempCredentials`.
-2. Once the feature is enabled, create a new CloudWatch datasource (or update an existing one) and select `Grafana Assume Role` as an authentication provider
+2. Once the feature is enabled, create a new CloudWatch data source (or update an existing one) and select `Grafana Assume Role` as an authentication provider.
-3. Create a new IAM role in the AWS console, and select Another AWS account as the Trusted entity.
+3. Create a new IAM role in the AWS console, and select **Another AWS account** as the Trusted entity.
-4. Enter the account ID of the Grafana account that has permission to assume this role 008923505280 and check the Require external ID box.
+4. Enter the account ID of the Grafana account that has permission to assume this role 008923505280 and check the **Require external ID** box.
-5. Enter the external ID specified in the Instructions Box on the CloudWatch Datasource Configuration page in Grafana.
-This external ID will be unique to your grafana instance.
+5. Enter the external ID specified in the instructions box on the **Settings** tab of CloudWatch data source configuration in Grafana.
+This external ID will be unique to your Grafana instance.
-6. Attach any required permissions you would like Grafana to be able to access on your behalf (example CloudWatch Logs and CloudWatch Metrics policies)
+6. Attach any required permissions you would like Grafana to be able to access on your behalf (for example, CloudWatch Logs and CloudWatch Metrics policies).
-7. Give the role a name and description, and click Create role.
+7. Give the role a name and description, and click **Create role**.
-8. Copy the ARN of the role you just created and paste it into the Assume Role ARN field on the CloudWatch Datasource Configuration page in Grafana.
+8. Copy the ARN of the role you just created and paste it into the **Assume Role ARN** field on the **Settings** tab of CloudWatch data source configuration in Grafana.

 Sample Trust Relationship for an IAM role: